 How To Make Custard Cream

-First, you heat the milk along with the sugar to a point that it starts to get steamy but without boiling.
+First, you heat the milk along with the sugar to the point that it starts to get steamy hot, right before it starts to boil.

-Then slowly incorporate the milk into the egg mixture.
-To do this use a ladle and add a spoonful at a time while whisking the eggs constantly so they won't curdle.
+Then slowly incorporate the hot milk into the egg mixture.
+To do this use a ladle and pour it slowly while whisking the eggs constantly so they won't curdle.

-Once you've incorporated at least half of the milk into the eggs transfer back to the pot with the remaining milk.
-And over medium heat whisk constantly until the cream thickens.
+Once you've incorporated at least half of the milk into the eggs transfer back to the pot.
+Then over low heat whisk almost constantly until the cream thickens.

 NOTE: all flavorings are incorporated into the cream while it's still hot in the pot.
 Except for whipped cream and meringue (the cream needs to be cool).